 Planning a civil ceremony: Your questions answered

 Planning a civil ceremony can be rather intimidating.
 From choosing a venue, booking your registrars and giving notice of intention to marry, the process can seem convoluted at times.
-Working with Westminster Registrars, we’ve gathered together our most frequently asked questions when planning a civil ceremony, in the hopes of debunking some myths and making things clearer.
+Working with Westminster Registrars, we’ve gathered together the most frequently asked questions when planning a civil ceremony, in the hopes of debunking some myths and making things clearer!

 1. I’m engaged!
 What do I do first?

-Pick your venue.
+Pick a licensed wedding venue.
 You won’t be able to book your registrars or give notice of intention to marry until you’ve decided where your wedding will be taking place.
 Tick this off the list first.

 2. OK, we know where we’re getting married.
 Now what do we do?

 Once you’ve chosen your venue, you need to book the registrars to come and marry you.
 There will be two registrars there on the day – one to conduct the civil ceremony and one to write the legal record of the marriage and marriage certificates.

 You will need to book registrars from the register office local to the place where you are getting married, not the register office where you live.
 For example, if you live in Gloucestershire but are marrying in Northamptonshire, it’s the Northamptonshire registry service that you need to book your registrar with.